 The ISO 27001/27002 Web Filtering Control

-The web filtering requirement requires accredited businesses to implement a web filtering solution that allows them to exercise control over the web content that can be accessed to protect against web-borne threats such as malware, ransomware, and phishing.
+The web filtering requirement requires accredited businesses to implement a web content filtering solution that allows them to exercise control over the web content that can be accessed to protect against web-borne threats such as malware, ransomware, and phishing.
 Web filters typically block malicious IP addresses, such as those known to be used for phishing or malware distribution, through blacklists that are constantly updated based on the latest threat intelligence.
 They also allow businesses to carefully control the web content that can be accessed by users of their network to enforce their acceptable internet usage policies.

 Web filtering is important as many threats are delivered via the Internet.
 Any employee with access to the Internet could easily navigate to a malicious site unless a web filter is in place to block that access, and phishing attempts delivered via email often have a web-based component.
 Should an attempt be made to visit a blocked site, the user is directed to a local block page that explains why the request has been denied.